Code-Institute-Submissions/User-centric-frontend-development-project/README.md

 # [Waterford Greenway Wesbite](https://paraiccooney.github.io/User-centric-frontend-development-project/)

 The Greenway is a cycle path & tourist attraction.
-The goal of this website is to create a webpage that displays details of this attraction in an appealing & concise manner while providing a positive user experience.
+The goal of this website is to create a web page that displays details of this attraction in an appealing & concise manner while providing a positive user experience.
 The end goal is to entice users to visit.

 ## UX User stories;